sjoshi804/CS-239-Quantum-Computation-Spring-2020/qiskit/README.md

 ### How to execute

-This class has many useful functions such as create_unitary_matrix, create_circuit, compile, solve_lin_system, bitwise_xor, run.
+This class has many useful functions such as create_unitary_matrix, create_circuit, solve_lin_system, bitwise_xor, run.
 However, the only function a user needs to use typically is run and after instatiating the class with the necessary parameters, the user can simply call the .run() method of the instance variable to run the program and return a list of candidates.
 The